maryash/maryash.github.io/135/projects/S23_p3_beta_testing/project_3_cs135.md

 */
 void setTotalUses(int uses);</div>
 <div id="skill-set-specialty" class="code language-c++" onclick="selectText(this.id)">/*
-    @return     :   Return'true' if the given parameter is either 0, 1 or 2.
+    @return     :   Return 'true' if the given parameter is either 0, 1 or 2.
 Otherwise, return 'false'
     @post       :   set the specialty of the skill